KeithSloan/GDML_Command_Line_Utils/README.md

 ### listSolids.py

-List tge solids in a gdml file
+List the solids in a gdml file

 #### syntax